Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency

 Scenario I: You have separate AM and PM roles

-If you have the resources, the best path would be to hire a dedicated account and project managers.
-The former would take care of clients, the latter would advocate for the agency.
+If you have the resources, the best path would be to hire dedicated account and project managers.
+The former would take care of clients, and the latter would advocate for the agency.

 Since most agencies already have robust account management departments, your primary challenge will be implementing project management functions.